rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 security standard nor will it fit every environment.
 Use this sample only to help you with syntax and ideas on how to use `iptables`.

-Following are the the default locations where `iptables` rulesets are saved on a given Linux distribution.
+Following are the default locations where `iptables` rulesets are saved on a given Linux distribution.
 Some distributions allow you to save elsewhere by using the `iptables-save` command.